availproject/op-evm/deployment/readme.md

-# Deploy devnet on aws using terraform
+# Deploy Development Network (DevNet) on AWS using Terraform

-This directory has two subdirectories: `devnet` and `nets`.
+## Introduction
+This documentation provides instructions on how to deploy a Development Network (DevNet) on AWS using Terraform.
-The `devnet` directory is a reusable [Terraform module](https://www.terraform.io/language/modules).
-The `nets` folder holds specific configurations for particular devnets.
+The `devnet` directory consists of reusable [Terraform modules](https://www.terraform.io/language/modules).
+The `nets` directory holds specific configurations for individual networks.
 Said another way, the `nets` are instances of `devnet`.

 ## Prerequisites
+Before proceeding with the deployment, ensure the following prerequisites are met:
-- Install aws cli tool and run `aws configure`, copy your Access Key ID and Secret Access Key from the aws console.
+- Install the AWS CLI tool and run `aws configure` to set up your Access Key ID and Secret Access Key obtained from the AWS console.
-- Install session manager plugin for AWS CLI
+- Install the Session Manager plugin for AWS CLI.
-- Install terraform and run `terraform login`.
+- Install Terraform.

-## Provision avail network
+## Provisioning the Avail Network
+To provision the Avail Network, follow these steps:
-- Provision your avail network
+- Deploy your avail network.
-- If your network is publicly available pass the `avail_hostname` and `avail_port` variables to the terraform script bellow using `-var` or `-var-file` arguments.
+- If your Avail Network is publicly available, pass the `avail_hostname` and `avail_port` variables to the Terraform script bellow using the `-var` or `-var-file` arguments.
-- If your avail network is private and is in the same region and account as this deployment use `avail_peer` variable to configure the peering (normally `route53_zone_private_id`, `route_table_private_ids` and `vpc_id` will be outputted from the avail deployment terraform script)
+- If your Avail Network is private and located in the same region and AWS account as this deployment, use the `avail_peer` variable to configure the peering.
+Typically, the `route53_zone_private_id`, `route_table_private_ids` and `vpc_id` will be outputted from the Avail deployment Terraform script.

+## Provisioning AWS Resources and Deploying the Nodes
-## Provision the AWS resources using terraform and deploy the nodes
+To provision the necessary AWS resources and deploy the nodes, perform the following steps:

-Terraform requires `github_token` variable to get the release from the private repo.
+1. The Terraform script requires the `github_token` variable to access the release from the private repository.

-Run commands:
-- `cd ./deployment/devnet`
-- `terraform init`
+2. Open a terminal and navigate to the `./deployment/devnet` directory.
+3. Initialize Terraform by running `terraform init`.
-- `terraform apply -var github_token=$G_TOKEN`
+4. Apply the Terraform configuration using the command `terraform apply -var github_token=$G_TOKEN`.

-You can configure the deployment options using terraform variables like so: `terraform apply -var <key>=<value>` or `terraform apply -var-file="<filename>.tfvars"`
+  - You can customize the deployment options by specifying Terraform variables in the format `terraform apply -var <key>=<value>` or `terraform apply -var-file="<tfvars-filename>"`.
-Check out [variables.tf](./devnet/variables.tf) to see what variables you can provide in order to customize the deployment.

-## Deploy your own net
+  - For available variables to customize the deployment, refer to the `devnet/variables.tf` file.

+## Deploying Your Own Network
+To deploy your own DevNet for testing purposes, follow these steps:
-If you want to deploy your own devnet for testing you can create a terraform module in `nets/private` this folder is ignored by git.
+1. If you prefer not to push your configuration to the git repository, you have the option to create a Terraform module within the `nets/private` folder.
+This folder is specifically ignored by git.
+2. If you wish to persist your configuration to git, create a Terraform module under the `nets/<devnet-name>` folder.
+3. Inside the `nets/private` folder, create a file named `main.tf`.

-Create a file called `main.tf` and use the template below to fill in with your details:
+4. Use the provided template below to fill in the required details:

 ```terraform
 terraform {
   backend "s3" {